-New developments will be permitted where they provide sustainable urban drainage and incorporate water recycling features that minimise the impact of development upon the drainage regime of the river catchment.
-In particular developments must:
+Where relevant, new developments will be supported where they provide sustainable drainage and incorporate water recycling features that minimise the impact of development upon the drainage regime of the river catchment.
+Developments should:

-- Maximise the use of Sustainable Urban Drainage technology within the site area with additional drainage discharged to the Strategic SUDs network; - Minimise the amount of green space lost to hard surfacing; - Decrease surface water run-off in the problem drainage catchments; - Utilise green infrastructure provision where possible as part of SUDs design to create multi-functional green space; - In areas at risk of flooding, proposals must not increase flood risk; - Provide for the future maintenance of the drainage features.
+- Maximise the use of Sustainable Drainage within the site area with excess drainage discharged to any Strategic SUDs network; - Minimise the amount of green space lost to hard surfacing; - Decrease surface water run-off in the problem drainage catchments; - Utilise green infrastructure provision where possible as part of SUDs design to create multifunctional green space; - not increase risk of flooding; - Provide for the future maintenance of the drainage features.

-E3.
+Policy E3.
 Sewage facilities

-Development proposals will be permitted where adequate sewage treatment facilities are available or where suitable arrangements are made for their provision.
+Development proposals will be supported where adequate sewage treatment facilities are available or where suitable arrangements are made for their provision.

 E4.
-Building quality
+Development and building quality

-This Plan intends to create a legacy of better living standards for the community and the people of different ages, incomes and interests in the area.
+This plan intends to create a legacy of better living standards for the community and the people of different ages, incomes and interests in the area.
 This means good quality housing that is suited to the needs of the community and built with sustainable construction practices that are efficient to run.
+Developments must meet the needs of a wide range of people from ensuring flexibility of buildings to adapt to changing needs over the occupant's life to providing green spaces that may be used by all and not restricted to one particular age span or level of ability.

 Achieving an appropriate housing density is a key consideration in this policy, with each property requiring access to a minimum amount of green open space.
 However, as we approach the more densely populated areas (such as the city centre) less space is physically available.
-This has to be reflected in the amount of space made available per property, but will also be partially offset by strong transport links to open and green spaces within and surrounding the Plan area.
+This has to be reflected in the amount of space made available per property, but will also be partially offset by strong transport links to open and green spaces within and surrounding the plan area.